nrc-cnrc/EGSnrc/README.md

 restriction on using EGSnrc.
 However, if you want to further convey verbatim or modified versions of the code, or any work based on any EGSnrc component (including any such work operated remotely over a network), you must do so under the same licence terms.
-[Contact NRC] (http://www.nrc-cnrc.gc.ca/eng/solutions/advisory/egsnrc_index.html) if you wish to licence EGSnrc under different terms.
+Please [Contact NRC] (http://www.nrc-cnrc.gc.ca/eng/solutions/advisory/egsnrc_index.html) if you wish to licence EGSnrc under different terms.